albar965/littlenavmap-manual/src/en/TUTORIALVFR.rst

    started or will be started later.
 -  Click on the tab which corresponds to your simulator.
    Image below shows the tab for FSX, P3D or MSFS on the left and the tab for X-Plane on the right.
+Tab titles will look different depending on whether you are using the 32-bit (FSX and P3D) or the 64-bit (MSFS and X-Plane) build of *Little Navmap*.
+Tab titles will look different depending on whether you are using the 32-bit (FSX and P3D) or the 64-bit (MSFS and X-Plane) build of *Little Navmap*.

    |Connect Dialog|
 -  Click ``Connect`` which will close the dialog.